Your basket is currently empty!

 Providing uniforms to employees offers numerous benefits for employers beyond the surface level of creating a unified and professional image.
 Here’s why employers should consider implementing a uniform policy:

-• Branding and Identity: Uniforms featuring an organisation’s brand identity serve as a powerful branding tool, instantly identifying employees as representatives of the company.
-These items may simply include a colour t shirt matching the brand colour scheme or fully branded polo shirts that make them stand out as employees.
+- Branding and Identity: Uniforms featuring an organisation’s brand identity serve as a powerful branding tool, instantly identifying employees as representatives of the company.
+This might be as simple as a plain t-shirt in the brand’s colours or fully branded polo shirts that clearly identify staff as employees.

-• Safety and Security: In industries where safety is paramount, uniforms may ban wearing jewellery, incorporate personal protective equipment, high-visibility workwear, fire-resistant fabrics, or other safety features that protect from hazardous substances and mitigate potential hazards.
+- Safety and Security: In industries where safety is critical, uniforms may include requirements like tying hair, banning jewellery, incorporating personal protective equipment, high-visibility workwear, fire-resistant fabrics, or other safety features that protect from hazardous substances and mitigate potential hazards.

 Can Employees Appeal a Company Dress Code?